curlsloth/NYU-HPC-4-newbies/README.md

 sacct -u <username> --format=JobID,JobName,MaxRSS,Elapsed
 ```

-When the all the job is done, you will get an email titled something like this "Slurm Array Summary Job_id=48368654_* (48368654) Name=testrun Ended, COMPLETED, ExitCode [0-0]", where "ExitCode 0" means no error!
+When the all the job is done, you will get an email titled something like this "Slurm Array Summary Job_id=48368654_* (48368654) Name=testrun Ended, COMPLETED, ExitCode [0-0]", where "ExitCode 0" means there's no error!
+"ExitCode 1" means an error.

-You can list all the output file using `ls` command by executing this:
+You can list all the output file in the `/scratch/<NetID>/pytorch-example/slurm_output/` directory using `ls` command:
 ```
 ls /scratch/<NetID>/pytorch-example/slurm_output/
 # out_48368654_0.out   out_48368654_25.out  out_48368654_40.out  out_48368654_56.out  out_48368654_71.out  out_48368654_87.out